-We love the fact that there is a wide variety of platforms available for Disney Plus at launch.
+We love the fact that there is a wide variety of platforms available for Disney Plus.
 That includes game consoles like the Xbox One and the PlayStation 4 (although, sadly, not the Nintendo Switch).
 We also like that you can stream on up to four concurrent devices at once.

 We like that Disney Plus supports 4K resolution and HDR for a number of its movies and shows.
 That includes its Marvel movies and all of the Star Wars films.
 We also like that the service has a variety of audio and subtitles for its content.
 You will need download speeds of at least 25Mbps for 4K content and 5Mbps for 1080p streaming.

 Recently, Disney Plus has added a couple of new features.
 One is called GroupWatch, which allows up to 7 people to watch the same movie or TV show on the service at the same time remotely.
 The other allows mobile users to send links to others, via social media or text messages, to show which movie or series they are watching.